LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Pushes many compute intensive tasks such as predicate filtering and aggregation, down to the Redshift Spectrum layer
   * Redshift Spectrum queries use much less of the formal cluster's processing capacity than other queries

+#### Amazon Timestream:
+  * Fast, scalable, server less time series DB service for IOT/applications storing recently data in memory and less recent in cost optimized storage tier (based on policy)
+  * Allows seamless queries between memory and storage
+  * Scales up/down to adjust capacity and performance

+#### Amazon Quantum LedgerDB (QLDB):
+  * Fully managed, serverless, HA service recording *financial transactions* (replication across 3 AZs)
+  * Used to review history of all changes made to your application data over time
+  * Immutable system: no entry can be removed or modified; cryptographically verifiable (sort of like git hashes per commit)
+  * 2-3x better performance over common ledger blockchain
+  * Difference with Amazon Managed Blockchain: no decentralized component, in accordance with financial regulation rules

 ### NoSQL

 #### Amazon Keyspaces (for Apache Cassandra):